romland/itemLens/README.md

 ### Voice Search
 I use Groq's Whisper 3 for TTS in the search field.
 It is ridiculously good when given context, actually.
 With ease we handle "USB to TTL", "ESP32 Development board", "Resistors 10k" or "I2C OLED display module" in search.
 It feels _very_ natural.

+You can also ask where something is.
+Try saying: **"Find my grey jeans"** or **"Where is the USB to TTL converter?"**.
+Your intent will be parsed, located in your database, and audibly speak the location back to you.

 ### Here's a text about taxonomy that will be incorporated naturally in this README one day:
 We’re building a self-organizing inventory app.
 The basic idea is that you take a photo of any object—from a book to a winter coat to a spark plug—and the app automatically figures out what it is, what details matter, and how to file it away.